miltontan/miltontan.github.io/_pages/research.md

 ![image-left](/assets/images/RC0222_crop.png){: width="300" } ![image-right](/assets/images/catfishes.001_crop_sm.png){: width="300" }
 (<i>Paedocypris</i> photo kindly provided by Rupert Collins).

-With phylogenies, we can also understand the origin and evolution of traits in fishes, including body size, shape, ecology, and biogeography.
-We can also understand why diversification varies across clades, and the relationship this may have to traits.
-Fishes are morphologically diverse, including extreme variation ranging from miniature fishes in the Order Cypriniformes to giants such as the whale shark.
-Some projects in the lab include studying miniaturization within the Cypriniformes, gigantism and longevity in sharks and other vertebrates, and body shape evolution in catfishes.
+With phylogenies, we can also understand the origin and evolution of traits in fishes, including body size, shape, ecology, biogeography, and others.
+We can also understand why diversification varies across clades, and the relationship that diversification patterns may have to traits.
+Fishes are morphologically diverse, including extreme variation ranging from miniature fishes in the order Cypriniformes to giants such as the whale shark.
+Some projects in the lab include studying miniaturization in the Cypriniformes, gigantism and longevity in sharks and other vertebrates, and body shape evolution in catfishes.
 In collaborative works we have also studied the role of ecology and morphology in the diversification of other groups such as cichlids and moths.

 ### Relevant Publications
 <ul style="list-style-type:disk">